project-chip/matter.js/README.md

 Our main goal is to create a robust and compliant library that enables the seamless implementation of Matter-compatible devices, bridges, controllers, and a shell application.
 This effort is dedicated to improving Matter's accessibility for testers, smart home enthusiasts, and developers of OS-based IoT products.
 Fostering a second implementation of the Matter standard, aligned with the same specifications, not only expands the ecosystem but also contributes to the validation and increased robustness of the standard itself.

-matter.js consists of a [pure JavaScript base package](./packages/matter.js) without any native dependencies, implementing the Matter protocol and required interfaces in JavaScript, along with extensive typings for The Matter standard and the matter.js APIs.
+matter.js consists of a set of pure JavaScript base packages without any native dependencies, implementing the Matter protocol and required interfaces in JavaScript, along with extensive typings for The Matter standard and the matter.js APIs.
-Further [packages with Node.js based native dependencies](./packages/matter-node.js) utilize the base package to implement platform-specific parts using Node.js for networking and other necessary native features or add [BLE support](./packages/matter-node-ble.js).
-[Node.js example scripts](./packages/matter-node.js-examples) implement example CLI scripts for Devices, Bridges or Controllers.
-A [Matter Shell](./packages/matter-node-shell.js) allow to interact with Matter devices as controller via a CLI interface.
+Further [packages with Node.js based native dependencies](./packages/nodejs) utilize the base package to implement platform-specific parts using Node.js for networking and other necessary native features or add [BLE support](./packages/nodejs-ble).
+[Node.js example scripts](./packages/examples) implement example CLI scripts for Devices, Bridges or Controllers.
+A [Matter Shell](./packages/nodejs-shell) allow to interact with Matter devices as controller via a CLI interface.

 To use matter.js in your own Non-Node.js based projects you need to implement the platform specific parts.
 See [How to use matter.js in own projects](#how-to-use-matterjs-in-own-projects) for more details.
 If you do this please contact us to add your platform to the list of supported platforms.